-Support during acute diarrhoea
+Support during acute diarrhea

-When diarrhoea occurs, the calf has to be treated.
+When diarrhea occurs, the calf has to be treated.
 So the second approach is to find the best and quickest solution.
 It is not always necessary to use antibiotics, as they do not work against virus or protozoa.
 Egg antibodies can be an answer when combined with electrolytes as the following trial shows.
 On a dairy farm (550 cows) in Germany a feeding trial with a product based on egg powder and electrolytes** was conducted from December 2017 to May 2018.
 Two groups of calves were used.
 Before birth the animals were allocated into the two groups according to the calving plan and were examined from day one until weaning (77th day of life).
-All calves suffering from diarrhoea (38 in total, 17 in the control and 21 in the trial group) were treated as follows:
+All calves suffering from diarrhea (38 in total, 17 in the control and 21 in the trial group) were treated as follows:

 Control (n=17): Application of electrolytes

-If the diarrhoea did not stop or even got worse, the animals were treated with antibiotics.
+If the diarrhea did not stop or even got worse, the animals were treated with antibiotics.
 It was shown that in the control group the antibiotic treatment necessary was nearly twice as long as needed in the trial group (Figure 3).
 This means also that nearly twice the amount of antibiotics were used.
 This leads to the conclusion that calves in the trial group had an improved health status compared to calves in the control group.
 A further result from the improved health status was an increase in performance in the trial group (Figure 4).

 The average daily weight gain of the trial group was 20% higher than in the control (600 vs. 500 g per day) leading to a significantly higher weaning weight (87.8 kg) than in the control (80.7 kg).

-By Franziska Stemmer and Dr. Inge Heinzl, EW Nutrition, Germany
+By Dr. Inge Heinzl, Editor EW Nutrition

 Published in Dairy Global (Online and Printed), 10/2018